The Worshipful Company of Butchers' Societies

 There are many other types of event that we can take in as a group, ranging from trips to all types of race events (classic, endurance, modern), to concours and UK and Continental touring.
 We may choose to support a Butchers’ team in competitive events, but our own prizes are more likely to be for the member who attends an event in the most inappropriate vehicle!

-To register your interest in this new club, please contact The Deputy Clerk to be sent a short questionnaire to find out about your particular driving interests and be kept up to date with future activities.
+To register your interest in this new club, please contact The Acting Clerk to be sent a short questionnaire to find out about your particular driving interests and be kept up to date with future activities.

 For more information, please contact:

-The Deputy Clerk
+The Acting Clerk

 Email: carla@butchershall.com